r-borgess/vrptw/README.md

 ## Overview

-This project provides a solution framework for the Vehicle Routing Problem with Time Windows (VRPTW).
-It includes an implementation of Insertion Heuristics for generating initial routes and a visualization module for plotting those routes.
+This project provides a solution framework for the Vehicle Routing Problem with Time Windows (VRPTW) by Heuristic-based route construction and Metaheuristics refinement.

 ---